Decorative graphic

 Is There a Vaccine?

 Yes.
-If you are at increased risk of contracting monkeypox, the JYNNEOS vaccine (also known as Imvamune or Imvanex) is available via the Massachusetts Department of Public Health (MDPH).
+If you are at increased risk of contracting mpox, the JYNNEOS vaccine (also known as Imvamune or Imvanex) is available via the Massachusetts Department of Public Health (MDPH).
 The vaccine is administered in two doses, 28 days (about 4 weeks) apart although limited supply might cause MDPH to recommend delaying the second dose.
 In order to obtain the vaccine, a health care provider will need to perform a risk and exposure assessment.
 Once the provider confirms your eligibility, you can make your own appointment.

 What Happens If I Test Positive?